TeradarGold/minecraft-in-discord/README.md

 # minecraft-in-discord
 Control a Minecraft Java account through a Discord Bot.
-Only supports Java accounts that use Microsoft login.
+Only supports Microsoft login and Java edition.

 To Install:
 1. Create a new Discord server